thomas-roos/aws-greengrass-lite/spec/libraries/gghttplib.md

 If localPath is specified, it does not return the response as a buffer but rather a confirmation that the file writing is complete.

-- [gghttplib-httpwithmtls-params-1] `url` is a required parameter of type buffer
+- [gghttplib-http-with-mtls-params-1] `url` is a required parameter of type buffer
-  - [gghttplib-httpwithmtls-params-1.1] `url` must contain the full url endpoint for the http call.
+  - [gghttplib-http-with-mtls-params-1.1] `url` must contain the full url endpoint for the http call.
-- [gghttplib-httpwithmtls-params-2] `action` is a required parameter of type buffer
+- [gghttplib-http-with-mtls-params-2] `action` is a required parameter of type buffer
-  - [gghttplib-httpwithmtls-params-2.1] `action` must be one of `GET` or `POST`.
+  - [gghttplib-http-with-mtls-params-2.1] `action` must be one of `GET` or `POST`.
-- [gghttplib-httpwithmtls-params-3] `body` is an optional parameter of type buffer
+- [gghttplib-http-with-mtls-params-3] `body` is an optional parameter of type buffer
-  - [gghttplib-httpwithmtls-params-3.1] `body` is the body of the HTTP call.
+  - [gghttplib-http-with-mtls-params-3.1] `body` is the body of the HTTP call.
-  - [gghttplib-httpwithmtls-params-3.2] This parameter should only be provided for a `POST` request.
+  - [gghttplib-http-with-mtls-params-3.2] This parameter should only be provided for a `POST` request.
 If action is specified as `GET`, then this parameter is ignored.
-- [gghttplib-httpwithmtls-params-4] `local_path` is an optional parameter of
+- [gghttplib-http-with-mtls-params-4] `local_path` is an optional parameter of
   type buffer
-  - [gghttplib-httpwithmtls-params-4.1] `local_path` is a path that the response
+  - [gghttplib-http-with-mtls-params-4.1] `local_path` is a path that the
-    of the HTTP call should be downloaded to.
+    response of the HTTP call should be downloaded to.
-  - [gghttplib-httpwithmtls-params-4.2] If `local_path` is not provided, the
+  - [gghttplib-http-with-mtls-params-4.2] If `local_path` is not provided, the
     response is only returned in-memory.
 If it is provided, the in-memory response does not include the http response.